KathoreAmol8600/CVFS-Project/README.md

 # HTML_CSS
-this project belongs to c Programing language.
+this project belongs to Html and Css Practies Program